cferdinandi/adventure/content/adventures/new-years-bell.md

 - Balefrost should be scaled up or down in difficulty and strength as needed based on your party's skill.
 - For added fun, you can add a tunnel creature (perhaps an anthropomorphic mole) NPC that the party meets in their travels.
 They can aid the party, give them any needed gear, and heal them if necessary.

-## Questions

-- How does the Bell work?
-- Why does Balefrost want it?
-- What do you know about Balefrost's hideout?
-- What happens if you ring the belle _after_ New Year's Eve?